Hair Growth Hacks

 Hair Gua Sha

-I’ve made it a daily habit to use my gua sha tool for a quick scalp massage—just a few minutes a day makes a difference.
+I’ve made it a daily habit to use my gua sha tool for a quick scalp massage.
 This simple practice, rooted in traditional Chinese medicine, helps stimulate the scalp, support follicle health, and boost circulation.
 It also helps nutrients—like the rosemary oil mentioned below—absorb more deeply while releasing tension and tightness in the scalp.
-It’s incredibly relaxing and creates an ideal foundation for stronger, fuller hair.

 Rosemary Infused Water

-Rosemary water is one of the easiest and most affordable ways to support healthy hair at home.
+Rosemary water is an affordable way to support healthy hair at home.
 It’s rich in antioxidants and has natural anti-inflammatory properties that can help stimulate the scalp and support growth over time.

 You can use it two ways—either as a rinse or a spray.

-If you’re using it as a rinse, make it the last step in your wash routine.
-After shampooing and conditioning, pour the rosemary water slowly over your scalp and through the ends of your hair.
-Don’t rinse it out—let it soak in.
-Use it about 2–3 times a week.
+If you’re using rosemary water as a rinse, make it the last step in your wash routine.
+After shampooing and conditioning, slowly pour it over your scalp and through the ends of your hair.
+You can either leave it in or rinse it out—it really depends on how your hair feels.
+If your scalp feels dry or tight afterward, try rinsing it out next time.
+If it feels soft and refreshed, leaving it in is perfectly fine.

 If you prefer a spray, pour the rosemary water into a spray bottle and mist it evenly over dry hair, starting at your scalp and working your way down.
 Comb through and let it dry naturally.
 This method works best between washes, 1–2 times per week.